eyeseast/chrisamico.com/posts/2025-08-17-calendars.md

 summary: Writing articles about things that happened is a recipe for despair
 ---

-For most of 2008, I worked as a freelancer for Bay Area News Group, covering weekend shifts at two East Bay papers and covering whatever I could for its network of shrinking weeklies.
+For most of 2008, I worked as a freelancer for Bay Area News Group, covering weekend shifts at two East Bay papers and picking up whatever stories I could for its network of shrinking weeklies.

 Most of this was events coverage, highlighting community groups doing fundraisers and running festivals.
 None of it was the kind of glamorous reporting I expected to be doing, but I liked the people I met and the work they did was usually important.
 These days, they probably have a harder time getting attention.